ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `reference-triple-record` has the following parameters:

-* `ref-env`: Search criteria that target Evidence environments in the ACS.
+* `ref-env`: Search criteria that select certain Evidence Claims in the ACS.
 * `ref-claims`: Search criteria that target Evidence Claims in the ACS.

 To process `reference-triple-record` both the `ref-env` and `ref-claims` are compared with evidence entries from the ACS.